strawlab/pymvg/README.md

 [![Coverage Status](https://coveralls.io/repos/strawlab/pymvg/badge.png?branch=master)](https://coveralls.io/r/strawlab/pymvg?branch=master)

-PyMVG has a large collection of unit tests which ensure correctness and fulfilled expectations for use other software (see 'Ecosystem', above).
+PyMVG has a large collection of unit tests which ensure correctness and fulfilled expectations for use other software (see 'Ecosystem' in the documentation).
 To run the tests:

     nosetests -w pymvg/test